carolineecorreia/computer-graphics/README.md

 The codes I've developed during my undergraduate research in Computer Graphics.
 Studies of computational animations that describe physical models, like rotations and collisions.
 Simulations in Python, with strong theoretical foundation in Physics, Programming and Mathematics.

+I also included the final report, in Portuguese.